Diagnosis

 Write down the following and bring the notes with you to your appointment:

-- Any symptoms, including any that may seem unrelated to coarctation of the aorta.
-Note when each symptom began.
+- Any symptoms, even if they don't seem related to your heart.
+Include when each symptom began.

-- Important medical information, including any family history of heart problems present at birth.
+- Important medical information, including any family history of heart conditions present at birth.

 - Any questions you want to ask your healthcare professional.